astropy/astropy/README.rst

 More detailed information on contributing to the project or submitting feedback can be found on the `contributions <http://www.astropy.org/contribute.html>`_ page.

+A `summary of contribution guidelines <CONTRIBUTING.md>`_ can also be used as a quick reference when you're ready to start writing or validating code for submission.

 License
 -------